duncantl/Rllvm/AnalyzeCCode/README.md

   and preprocessor.
 (So too has the AST, but we have a little more control.)
 + The control flow has been removed in terms of if/while/for constructs.
 We have to reconstruct these from the blocks, their networks and terminators (branch, return and PHINode instructions)
++ The definition of, and access to fields in, structures (struct) has been removed at this stage and memory offsets are used.
++ The code has been rewritten (for efficiency) and is not as recognizable or  similar to the original C/C++ code.
+For example, x[0] is written as *x, x[i] can be rewritten as *(x + 4 *i), and loops can change the address of the pointer, e.g. x + 4 and *x rather than i++ and x[i].
+  These are all simple enough to deal with, just different from the original C/C++ code.

 ### Using the AST